LaravelDaily/Booking-Com-Simulation-Laravel/course/14-book-apartment.md

 ![](images/booking-post-postman.png)

 Looks great, it works!
-Now look at the screenshot carefully: how is the `total_price` calculated automatically?
+Now, look at the screenshot carefully: how is the `total_price` calculated automatically?

 ---